-Comments and help about the tools is appreciated; if you're willing to help out, please subscribe to the mailinglist, and share your thoughts.
+Comments and help about the tools is always appreciated; if you're willing to help out, please subscribe to the mailinglist, and share your thoughts.

 Besides Linux, the authors have knowledge of NBD client support on the following platforms: